 TB Biosecurity Study

-The fieldwork for a study into the spread of bovine TB in cattle was completed in the County Down area in July 2011.
-Randomly selected farmers in County Down were invited by DARD’s Chief Veterinary Officer, Bert Houston, to participate in this important Study.
-The Study is being carried out by staff from Veterinary Sciences Division (VSD) at the Agri-Food and Biosciences Institute (AFBI) in Stormont.
+The fieldwork for a study into the spread of bovine TB in cattle was completed in the Co.
+Down area in July 2011.
+The Study was carried out by staff from Veterinary Sciences Division (VSD) at the Agri-Food & Biosciences Institute (AFBI) in Stormont.

-The key aim of the TB Biosecurity Study is to compare farm characteristics in herds that have recently had a TB breakdown and those that have had no recent history of a breakdown in a TB high incidence area, which is why the Study was focused on County Down.
+The key aim of the TB Biosecurity Study was to compare farm characteristics in herds that have recently had a TB breakdown and those that have had no recent history of a breakdown in a TB high incidence area, which is why the Study was focused on Co.
+Down.

-Participating farmers were asked about the farm business as well as about evidence of badger presence and activity both on their land and around their farm buildings.
+Participating farmers were asked about their farm business as well as about evidence of badger presence and activity both on their land and around their farm buildings.
 A survey of on-farm buildings and a farm boundary survey were carried out by the AFBI researcher in agreement with the farmer.
-Input provided by farmers is held in strict confidence and protected under the Data Protection Act 1998 .
+Input provided by individual participating farmers is held in strict confidence and is protected under the Data Protection Act 1998.

-For more information about the TB Biosecurity Study, please click on the information flyer and/or the Questions and Answers leaflet at the links below.
+For more information about the TB Biosecurity Study, please click on the information flyer, the Questions and Answers leaflet and/or the final report at the links below, or alternatively telephone 028 9052 5479 or email email@example.com.